How Yoga Helped Me Manage My Autoimmune Disease

 According to the Centers for Disease Control and Prevention, autoimmune diseases affect approximately 8% of the population, 78% of whom are women.
 This is a serious statistic; as many as 22 million Americans suffer from autoimmune diseases such as Lupus, Multiple Sclerosis, Crohn’s and Rheumatoid Arthritis.

 Western medicine has very little information as to what can cause, treat and prevent autoimmunity.
-Alternative theories however believe, as do I, that diet, environment and lifestyle can be triggers but can also be the treatment.
+Alternative theories however believe, as do I, that diet, environment and lifestyle can be triggers.
 We must take better care of ourselves, be mindful of what we eat and how we live and use our bodies.

 I am lucky that my condition, Hashimoto's, does not present any significant health risk other than disruption to quality of life but since I want to be strong and to live the most vibrant, active and full life I can, I have spent countless hours educating myself on alternative therapies, nutrition and overall wellness.

 I am dedicated to being the strongest and healthiest version of myself.
 Because of this I have tried various medications, supplements and diets and am happy to say that today my health has tremendously improved.